 With mild fractures of the pelvis, healing usually takes between 6 to 10 weeks.
 With severe fractures, it can be much longer.
 Some pelvic fractures require surgery to repair.
 Those may require significantly more time to heal.

-Because the pelvis is has a round ring shape, when it is fractured, there is often a second fracture site that must heal within the pelvis as well.
+Because the pelvis has a round ring shape, when it is fractured, there is often a second fracture site that must heal within the pelvis.

 Pelvic Fracture Symptoms

-If there is pain in or around the pelvis, and there was trauma, a pelvis fracture is possible.
-If there is already thinning of bone (osteoporosis), then fractures are more likely with trauma.
+If there is a pain in or around the pelvis and trauma, a pelvis fracture is possible.
+If there is already thinning of the bone (osteoporosis), fractures are more likely with trauma.
 Pelvic fractures are typically diagnosed with an X-ray.
 CT scans are sometimes used if the X-ray is not definitive.